 ArchiMate can be used for holistic enterprise development purposes, as ArchiMate provides concepts that cover all the most relevant aspects of overall modelling.
 ArchiMate contains lots of elements, what makes it very powerful notation.
 However, only a subset of ArchiMate elements can be used for most of the cases – according to Pareto’s law (80/20 rule).

 An ArchiMate metamodel can be applied to fit for purpose, to be aligned to what is appropriate.
 Idea behind a metamodel is to introduce those elements that are relevant, with which most of the cases can be modelled.
-Here is introduced three variations of ArchiMate metamodel: 1) Simplest Metamodel, 2) Simplified Metamodel and 3) Detailed Metamodel.
-The simplest metamodel (no 1) is useful for most of the cases, and it keeps the modelling quite simple enough for most of the people.
+Here is introduced three variations of ArchiMate metamodel: 1) Basic Metamodel, 2) Simplified Metamodel and 3) Detailed Metamodel.

 - Some relations are not visible on the diagram above (for the sake of simplicity), but those can be derived from the other relations – according to the ArchiMate derivation rules (link).